571 Peter Skipper

 Skipper spent only one season at Oldham’s Boundary Park, scoring once in 30 appearances before joining Walsall in July 1989.
 In the 1991 close season Skipper was released by Walsall after three goals in 99 appearances and spent the summer without a club.
 After a short trial period at Wrexham in which he made two senior appearances, he signed for Wigan Athletic in October 1991 and spent the rest of that season at Spingfield Park.
 Again a free agent after 18 appearances for Wigan, Skip had a few weeks at Stafford Rangers in 1992 before returning to Wigan, where he spent another two seasons, scoring six goals in 87 appearances before ending his Football League career in 1994.

 After football Skipper landlorded two pubs in West Hull, the National off Bricknell Avenue and the Grafton off Newlands Avenue.
-He worked in insurance for a few years before joining former City team-mate Tim Hotte at EYG Commercial Glazing in 2011, working in the sales team and managing the firm’s Scarborough showroom.
+He worked in insurance for a few years before joining former City team-mate Tim Hotte in 2011 at an East Riding glazing fIrm, working in the sales team and managing the Scarborough showroom.
 Throughout this time Pete was a stalwart in the ex-Tigers XI, proving himself simultaneously to be a perfect gentleman and a rock solid hard man – a challenge with Skip was functionally identical to running into a wall.
 For many seasons he was also a genial, understated host in the West Stand Hospitality Lounge prior to City home games.

 In April 2019 Skipper tragically died after a stroke.
 The Tiger Nation gathered at the next KCOM Stadium home game to pay condolences to the Skipper family.
 Former City players queued up to laud him in the local press and pay their respects at his funeral.
 He will always be a 1980s City legend.
 Played Skip.